-- provide for the cancellation of any stock award in exchange for an amount of cash or other property with a value equal to what could have been obtained on exercise or settlement of the vested portion of such equity award; - provide for acceleration of vesting of any stock award; - provide for the assumption of or substitution of the stock award by the successor or surviving corporation, or a parent or subsidiary thereof, - make adjustments in the number and type of shares of common stock underlying stock awards and/or terms and conditions of stock awards; - replace a stock award with other rights or property; and/or - provide that a stock award shall terminate and cannot vest, be exercised or become payable after the applicable event.
+- provide for the cancellation of any stock award in exchange for an amount of cash or other property with a value equal to what could have been obtained on exercise or settlement of the vested portion of such equity award; - provide for acceleration of vesting of any stock award; - · provide for the assumption of or substitution of the stock award by the successor or surviving corporation, or a parent or substitution of the stock award by the successor or surviving corporation, or a parent or substitution of the stock award by the successor or surviving corporation, or a parent or substitution of the stock award by the successor or surviving corporation, or a parent or substitution of the stock award by the successor or surviving corporation, or a parent or substitution of the stock award by the successor or surviving corporation, or a parent or substitution of the stock award by the successor or surviving corporation, or a parent or substitution of the stock award by the successor or surviving corporation, or a parent or substitution of the stock award by the successor or surviving corporation. - make adjustments in the number and type of shares of common stock underlying stock awards and/or terms and conditions of stock awards; - · replace a stock award with other rights or property; and/or - provide that a stock award shall terminate and cannot vest, be exercised or become payable after the applicable event.